MAPF-Competition/Benchmark-Archive/2023 Competition/Problem Generator/markdown/Tutorial.md

 The map file stores 4-connected grid map information.
 A sample grid map is provided in [random-32-32-20.map](../../Main%20Round%20Evaluation%20Instances/random.domain/maps/random-32-32-20.map), while a typical warehouse grid map file can be found in [sortation_large.map](../../Main%20Round%20Evaluation%20Instances/warehouse.domain/maps/sortation_large.map), where "." denotes empty space, and "@" and "T" represent obstacles.
 In warehouse maps, "E" typically denotes emitter points, which are locations where items are delivered, and "S" denotes service points where items are picked up.
 Both emitter points and service points are traversable, meaning they can be accessed and navigated through within the warehouse environment.

-The agent file contains a series of possible initial positions on the map.
+The agent file contains the initial positions of agents on the map.
+In the competition, we assume rotational agents that all begin with orientation `North` in their start locations.
 An example can be found in [Paris_1_256_1500.agents](../../Main%20Round%20Evaluation%20Instances/city.domain/agents/Paris_1_256_1500.agents).
 Positions are stored as vertex indexes (i.e., vertex_id=x* row+y) within this file.

-The task file, such as [sortation_large.tasks](../../Main%20Round%20Evaluation%20Instances/warehouse.domain/tasks/sortation_large.tasks), stores sets of vertex indexes representing possible task locations on the map.
+The task file, such as [sortation_large.tasks](../../Main%20Round%20Evaluation%20Instances/warehouse.domain/tasks/sortation_large.tasks), stores sets of vertex indexes representing the task (errand) locations on the map.

 Within the script folders, tools for generating benchmark instances are available.
 A tutorial on their usage will be presented in the following section.